 For a much better reader experience, a clickable table of contents is non-negotiable, especially for ebooks.
 In Word, you can generate this automatically from the heading styles you’ve already set up.
 This one small move makes your book infinitely easier to navigate on a Kindle.

 Here’s a hard truth: your ebook and your paperback are not the same product.
 They need completely different files.
-You can’t just upload the same document for both and hope for the best.
-It simply won’t work.
+You can’t just upload the same document for both.

 For your ebook, the gold standard is an EPUB file.
 While KDP technically accepts Word documents, they can introduce bizarre formatting glitches during the conversion process.
 An EPUB is designed to be “reflowable,” meaning the text automatically adjusts to fit any screen size perfectly, from a tiny phone to a large Kindle Scribe.